 Once you have narrowed down on 3-4 professional skills, depending upon the CV template of your choice you have the option of slipping these skills either in the ‘Skills’ section or ‘Strengths’ section of your CV.
 You can even talk about these skills while writing the cover letter for your job application.

-Professional skills define the way a professional interacts and cooperates with other.
+Professional skills define the way a professional interacts and cooperates with others.
 These skills show a professional’s capability of handling work as well as their conduct in the workplace.
 Therefore, these skills are crucial in determining the success of a professional and should not be taken casually.

 All the best!